• Skip to content

 Dr Laetitia Zeeman

 Supervision support can be provided to PhD students who are interested in queer theory, poststructuralism, the application of critical social theory, new materialism, intersectionality and feminist theory in health-related research.
-Focus areas include LGBTQ+ health and healthcare, resilience, trans health and mental health promotion.
-PhD students she has supervised to completion have worked on studies employing critical social theories and qualitative creative methods.
-She has examined PhD/Professional Doctorate studies in the UK and further afield.
+Focus areas include LGBTQ+ health and healthcare, health inequalities, resilience, trans health and mental health promotion with the aim to achieve greater health equity.
+PhD students she has supervised to completion have worked on studies employing critical social theories, new materialism and qualitative creative methods.
+She has examined PhD/Professional Doctorate studies at universities in the UK and further afield.

 Current PhD students